openhab/openhab-addons/addons/binding/org.openhab.binding.neeo/README.md

 | enabled            | R          | Switch       | Whether the Recipe is enabled or not                                                  |
 | status             | RW         | Switch       | Whether the Recipe is currently running (you can start/stop Recipes with this switch) |

 * The list of types is unknown at this time and the only ones I know of are "launch" and "poweroff".
 Simply view the Recipe channel prior to using the type in a rule.

 #### Room Scenario Group

-Each  Scenario group will have the following channels
+Each Scenario group will have the following channels:

 | Channel Type ID    | Read/Write | Item Type    | Description                                                                              |
 |--------------------|------------|--------------|----------------------------------------------------------------------------------------- |